Indian Teen Bikes 700 Miles With Injured Dad, Is Hailed As Hero — And Sparks Debate

 Since that offer, Kumari's life has been a circus.
 The Indian press has labeled her the "lion-hearted."
 She's been interviewed by journalists from Japan to America.
 A BBC News Hindi video of her riding her bike with her dad has gone viral.

-When NPR reached her by phone in her village, there were dozens of people at the family's humble home: TV crews, politicians with garlands of flowers, and strangers asking for selfies.
+When NPR reached her by phone in her village, there were dozens of people at the family's humble home: TV crews, politicians with garlands of flowers and strangers asking for selfies.
 A pharmaceutical company showed up with a big check.

 There's been no social distancing.